How to Play Blackjack

 The minimum limits for online blackjack are usually around $0.10 for RNG tables and $1 for live tables.
 Generally speaking, when you play blackjack online, the live dealer blackjack games will have higher limits than the regular RNG blackjack games.

 When playing online, you might also encounter VIP blackjack tables where the minimum is $100 or more.
 As for the maximum limits, they can go anywhere from a few hundred dollars to $100,000 or more in VIP games.
 The same goes for playing in the casino, where you’ll often see high-limit rooms for high rollers looking to make larger wagers.

 Card counting involves a player keeping track of cards to better predict what cards are left to come.
 This can help you tailor your betting strategy to the situation.
 While it is not too difficult to count cards in a single- or double-deck blackjack game, it becomes much more challenging when the game uses six or eight decks (as is often the case in casinos).
 Generally speaking, in most states and in most casinos, card counting is not against the rules.
 However, casinos can discourage the activity, and in extreme cases they may disallow a proficient card counter from playing.

 No, you don’t have to count cards to win in blackjack.
 While the house will always have an edge, following basic blackjack strategy will keep that edge as low as possible, without counting cards.

 The general rule in blackjack is never to split 10s, always standing on 20.
 However, in some versions of blackjack, splitting 10s might be a good move.
-This is the case with Face-Up Blackjack, where splitting 10s is the correct strategy in certain scenarios.
+This is the case with Face-Up Blackjack, a version some casinos include among their table games in which splitting 10s is the correct strategy in certain scenarios.